atsyplenkov/centerline/cran-comments.md

-# centerline v0.2
+# centerline v0.2.1
-Minor release of centerline package, introducing website, new family of `geom_cnt_*()` functions and new method to generate polygon skeleton.
+Major release of centerline package, introducing website, new family of `geom_cnt_*()` functions and new method to generate polygon skeletons.
+The latter depends on the `raybevel` package which was archived on CRAN on October 22, 2024.
+It is not a core dependency, but it is crucial for some functions in the `centerline` pkg.
+To maintain `raybevel::skeletonize` accessibility for the `cnt_skeleton` function, `raybevel` is temporarily installed from GitHub.
+See notes of the R CMD check results.

 ## Test environments
 * local Windows 10 install, R 4.4.1 patched